bokkypoobah/BokkyPooBahsRedBlackTreeLibrary/README.md

 Status: **Work in progress.
 Tidying, testing, documenting before getting audits - don't use yet**

-A gas-efficient Solidity data structure to maintain a sorted index for your data.
+A gas-efficient Solidity library using the Red-Black binary search tree algorithm to help you maintain a sorted index for your data.
 Insertions, deletions and searches are in **O(log n)** time (and ~gas).

 This library will store `uint`s (equivalent to `uint256`) as the key.
 Note that the value of 0 is prohibited.
 Use the sorted keys as indices to your mapping tables of data to access your data in sorted order.